amplifying-fsharp/amplifying-fsharp.github.io/src/content/testimonials/RonaldSchlenker.md

 My Personal Way to F#
 ---

 My first attempt to really get a thing done in F# was: Making music, or more precise: Sample-exact digital signal processing.
 DSP in general requires "state", which is: "Accessible values from past evaluations".
 DSP chains are usually composed from smaller building blocks, where each block has it's own "local" state.
-Using C# and objects was cumbersome: Objects have to be instanciated, their evaluation must explicitly triggered, which was error-prone and annoying.
+Using C# and objects was cumbersome: Objects have to be instanciated, their evaluation has to be triggered explicitly, which was error-prone and annoying.
 I instead liked that "pure functions" thing: Just put a function at the right place in a computation - and that's it.
 That sounded very compelling, and the mission was clear: Find a way that allows for composing "state-aware" functions as simple as if they were pure functions.
 And that's how my journey begun.

 Bring Back the Joy
 ---